 The Spirit Behind the Spirits

-With recipe in hand, Scott and Keith, two small–town guys with a shared family bootlegging history, set out on a mission to find a production partner that could help them make a product true to the independent spirit of the original.
+With recipe in hand, Scott and Keith, two small–town guys with a shared family bootlegging history, set out on a mission to find a production partner that could help them make a product reflective of the independent spirit of the original.

 Bringing it Home